Myway LLC participates in Amazon Services LLC Assoc Program. A small commission is received from all affiliate links & 3rd party advertising.

 Antibiotic ointment or drops may be prescribed, along with a medication to stimulate tear production.

-In this case it's eyelids which turn (or fold) inwards meaning the eyelashes rub against the eyeball and cause intense irritation.
+With Entropion, a dogs eyelids turn (or fold) inwards causing the eyelashes to rub against the eyeball and cause intense irritation.

 The lower eyelid is more often affected than the upper one, but it is possible for either, or both, to be a problem.

 If the rolling of the eyelid is slight, or only at the inner corner of the eye it may cause less problems.